aistats/aistats.github.io/README.md

 **These steps need to be done by someone with admin access to the aistats github organization**

-1. Create the new repo in github by going to <https://github.com/organizations/aistats/repositories/new>, use the name coding `aistatsXXXX` where `XXXX` is the year of the archived conference.
+1. Create the new repo in github by going to <https://github.com/organizations/aistats/repositories/new>, use the name coding `aistatsXXXX` where `XXXX` is the year of the conference.

 2. Select "Create from Template" using stub as the template